 Traffic would not normally be a problem at that altitude, but Concorde did on one occasion have to request a US Airforce SR-71 Blackbird spy plane to alter course to avoid problems.
 The US crew remarked at being rather envious of the 100 passengers sitting in shirt sleeves having breakfast while they were in full pressure suits, similar to astronauts.

 Timetabling and flight planning systems had to be significantly altered, not least as the schedule for London to New York would involve take off at 10am and landing at 9am, the flight having been faster than the rotation of the earth.
 Naturally cabin crew were granted two breakfast allowances on such flights.
 The flight planning system was amended to display speeds in Mach rather than Mph.
-The picture below is part of the flight plan of the final commercial flight from JFK to LHR, note Mach column and the use of lines of longitude to denote location.

 There are many world records associated with Concorde – the expected ones such as most hours flown supersonically by any aircraft type, fastest commercial flight over the Atlantic (2hrs 53mins – LHR – JFK).
 Even as it was decommissioned it was breaking records, with the final flight of G-BOAG setting the record for New York to Seattle of 3 hours 55 minutes.

 The longest golfing putt of 9.2miles was achieved by Jose Maria Olazabal when taking the traditional Concorde charter to the Ryder cup in 1999, by putting up the aisle while at Mach 2.
 The putt of 150 yards up the cabin took 26 seconds while Concorde travelled the 9.2 miles.